15 Picnic Spots Gold Coast, Tweed Shire and Byron Shire

 Beach Rd, Broken Head

 Broken Head Beach is one of Byron’s hidden treasures.
 You can find beautiful, secluded spots when you walk the trail that leads you up and over the headland where you’ll find yourself surrounded by beautiful national park and isolated beaches and coves.
 Be warned, you may come across some scantily clad locals though!
+You may like to consider camping at Broken Head.

 Facilities: Toilets, some picnic areas.
 Small park entry fees may apply if you enter at the National Park Nature Reserve.